terrymorse58/wsi-coding-challenge/README.md

 #### Testimonial ####

 This project was written entirely by me, Terry Morse, without outside assistance.

-I welcome comments or questions at [tmorse@terrymorse.com](mailto:tmorse@terrymorse.com "Terry Morse email address").
+Your comments or questions are welcome at [tmorse@terrymorse.com](mailto:tmorse@terrymorse.com "Terry Morse email address").